anandawira/attendance-api/README.md

 ## Features

+##### Authentication
+- Employee can register to the system using email and password.
+- Employee need to wait for admin approval before using the account.
+- The system will send an email to the employee after their account has been approved by the admin.
-- Employee registration with email and password.
-Admin manually accept or decline registered employee.
+- Employee and admin can login to the system using email and password.
-- Employee can mark their attendance in and attendance out time using this application from anywhere as long as it's still inside 100 meters radius from the office.
+- Employee and admin can request the system to send reset password url by email.
+- Employee and admin can reset the password using the link they received by email

+##### Main App
+- User must be within 100 meters radius from the office coordinate to fill the attendance.
+- User can fill the attendance by sending current location to the system using the app.
+- System can calculate total working hour of the day

+##### Admin App
+- Admin can approve and reject registered user.
+- Admin can see list of attendance record by periods.
+Ex: daily, weekly, monthly.

 ## Tech Stacks